 Owing to the increasing popularity of machine learning algorithms, most Big Data frameworks provide machine learning libraries.
-Mlib [8] is built on top of Spark and offers a wide variety of machine learning algorithms.
-FlinkML [4] is the requisite library for Flink.
-Intel Data Analytics Acceleration Library (DAAL) [22] from Intel has been tuned for Intel architecture; it provides functions for deep learning, classical machine learning, etc. Tensorflow [23] is a library developed at Google.
-Algorithms developed using TensorFlow can be executed in a wide variety of heterogeneous systems that range from mobile devices to supercomputers. h2o [24] is a machine learning framework that supports Spark and Hadoop with simplified APIs for ease of use.
-Apache Mahout [25] remains another popular framework originally developed to support machine learning on top of Hadoop and later expanded to support other frameworks.
+Mlib Meng et al. (2016) is built on top of Spark and offers a wide variety of machine learning algorithms.
+FlinkML Carbone et al. (2015) is the requisite library for Flink.
+Intel Data Analytics Acceleration Library (DAAL) Intel Data Analytics Acceleration Library (Intel DAAL) (n.d.) from Intel has been tuned for Intel architecture; it provides functions for deep learning, classical machine learning, etc. Tensorflow Abadi et al. (2016) is a library developed at Google.
+Algorithms developed using TensorFlow can be executed in a wide variety of heterogeneous systems that range from mobile devices to supercomputers. h2o H2O (2017) is a machine learning framework that supports Spark and Hadoop with simplified APIs for ease of use.
+Apache Mahout Owen et al. (2012) remains another popular framework originally developed to support machine learning on top of Hadoop and later expanded to support other frameworks.
+Understanding the anatomy of these frameworks and comparing them with HPC frameworks such as MPI as the authors have done, will allow both the Big Data and HPC communities to incorporate the best of both technologies.